V01dDweller/tmux_install/README.md

-# Install tmux from source #
+# Install Tmux 2.9 from source #

 This ansible playbook installs tmux from the source-master on Debian/Ubuntu or RHEL7/CentOS7.

-* assumptions:
+* Assumptions:
     * sudo-to-root with NOPASSWD.
     * internet connection with no proxy
-* installs the following pre-requisite packages from primary yum/apt repos:
+* Installs the following pre-requisite packages from primary yum/apt repos:
     * automake
     * gcc
     * git
     * ncurses-devel/libncurses5-dev
-* installs libevent-devel from rpmfind.pbone.net for RHEL/CentOS since this is not avaiable without supplemental repos
+* Installs libevent-devel from rpmfind.pbone.net for RHEL/CentOS since
+  this is not avaiable without supplemental repos
 * Installs tmux to /usr/local/bin
-* adds /usr/local/bin to the global PATH for RHEL/CentOS
+* Adds /usr/local/bin to the global PATH for RHEL/CentOS
 * Uses /usr/src/tmux as the working directory
-* Does not clean up /usr/src after itself (may add that later)

 ## Usage ##